aaron-hurst/single-hue-multi-object/README.md

 **Students**: Aaron Hurst, Ray Barker & Ridge Shrubsall

 This software is designed to track one red and one orange ZenWheels car within the testbed for the above project.
-This is achieved my locating matching hues in images of the area and analysing masks obtained from this.
+This is achieved by locating matching hues in images of the area and analysing masks obtained from this.

 **Dependencies**:
 * OpenCV - tested using version 2.4.13.2 (http://opencv.org/releases.html)